ResEnv/chain-api/README.md

 shortened to "rels") are central to the architecture of the Chain API, and hypermedia in general.

+Note that the `href` field in links will be a URL, which should be parsed as per [RFC1808][rfc1808].
+Basically this means that URLs might be absolute (`http://example.com/things/392`) or relative to the domain (`/things/392`).
+RFC1808 also allows URLs to be expressed relative to the current resource (`../things/392`), but the Chain API does not use these.

 Following along with standard hal+json, most rels are self-documenting, and the rel itself actually serve as a link(URI) to the human-readable documentation that describes what that relationship actually means.
 This rel URI should also